 - Add a few tablespoons of broth to deglaze the inner pot, so there’s nothing stuck to the bottom.

 - Stir in remaining broth, bay leaves, red beans, and ham hock.

-- Close the Instant Pot and pressure cook for 30 minutes.
+- Close the Instant Pot and pressure cook on High Pressure for 30 minutes.

-- Remove the ham hock, chop into bite-size pieces and set aside.
+- Remove the ham, chop the meat into bite-size pieces and set aside.

 - Remove 1 cup of beans, and mash with a fork.

-- Return ham hock, mashed beans and reserved andouille sausage to the inner pot, and stir well.
+- Return ham pieces, mashed beans and reserved sausage to the inner pot, and stir well.

-- Serve over Instant Pot Rice and garnish with green onions and parsley.
+- Make the rice while the red beans are cooking.
+Serve red beans over rice and garnish with green onions and parsley.

 - Serve hot sauce on the side (optional).